Helicopter parenting - It's time to take off and let the kids fly!

 Apart from being fun memories that we can now look back on and laugh from the comfort of a secure job and a good life, it was also a learning experience.
 Getting shouted at by your teacher was not a big issue as you have listened to your parents scream at you.
 Not having someone to comfort you the minute you get hurt was also good as you learned to console yourself and rise for the next challenge.
 Like it or not, our parents brought us up to have a good life.

-Something that we want for our children, right?
+This is something that we want for our children too, right?
 To grow up to be strong individuals, who can take charge of their lives and be successful and happy?
 But our generation of parents may be erring on that.
 In a bid to make the lives of our children easier, better and ostensibly happier, parents these days are helicopter parenting.
-So what is helicopter parenting?
-The term "helicopter parent" was first used in Dr. Haim Ginott's 1969 book ‘Parents & Teenagers’ by teens who said their parents would hover over them like a helicopter.
-The term became common enough to enter the dictionary in 2011.
-Helicopter parents are constantly around their kids, ready to step in at a moment’s notice to solve any problem, real or imagined.

 We all want to give our children the best of everything; the advantages that we feel will help them get ahead.
 This sometimes means we do more and more like from helping a child with homework and solving their doubts, we end up redoing the homework word by word till we are satisfied.
 School projects are a great example where helicopter parenting shows up often.
 If there is a crooked line, it is straightened, if there is a part stuck askew its straightened.
 So rampant is helicopter parenting that most often no one expects anything else.
 Also, initially it works.
 The child might get a better grade, he might show signs of picking up a skill faster, but this is not sustainable.